 - If an event is an act that is causally determined, then the agent of the act could not have acted otherwise than in the way that she did.

-This Classical Formulation involves principles governing six different concepts: a person as an agent, action, could have done otherwise, event, cause, and causal determination.
+The Classical Formulation involves principles governing six different concepts: an agent, action, could have done otherwise, event, cause, and causal determination.
 Note that this formulation involves a mutually inconsistent set of propositions, and yet each is (seemingly) rooted in our contemporary conception of the world.
-Proposition (1) is grounded in a conception of agency (free agency) and an understanding of ourselves as practical deliberators who are able to select among different possible courses of action.
-Proposition (2) is a partial definition of an action as something that takes place in time, something that can, for instance, have an identifiable duration.
-Proposition (3) is a presupposition of natural science.
-Proposition (4) is an operating assumption of natural science, or a considerable range of the natural sciences.
-And proposition (5) arises from a commonsense understanding of what it means to claim that an event is causally determined—that, if it were, then given the antecedent causal conditions for the event, it was not possible for it not to have occurred.
+(1) is grounded in a conception of agency (free agency) as an ability to select among different possible courses of action.
+(2) identifies actions with events, which are familiar and natural phenomena.
+(3) is a presupposition of natural science.
+(4) has historically been an operating assumption of the natural sciences.
+And (5) arises from a commonsense understanding of what it means to claim that an event is causally determined—that, if it were, then given the antecedent causal conditions for the event, it was not possible for it not to have occurred.

 Rather than seek a formulation of the free will problem that allows a single, perspicuous demonstration of every possible position adopted with respect to it, it is more helpful to think in terms of different sorts of formulations.
 These different formulations will involve different considerations pertinent to the sort of freedom that is at issue when theorizing about the conditions for moral responsibility.
 In the following section, two formulations will be presented in the form of two arguments for incompatibilism.
 Regardless of the specific form they take, what is central to a proper understanding of them is that they emerge from an apparent problematic entangling of concepts that are a deep part of our conceptual repertoire.
 These concepts will include some subset of the following: freedom, control, person, agency, cause, causal necessity or determination, event, moral responsibility, as well as notions like the past, and a law of nature.
-The philosopher's task is to disentangle these various concepts in a useful and illuminating manner, seeking a set of true and consistent claims that captures as accurately as possible an understanding of ourselves as agents (allegedly) capable of acting of our own free will.
+The philosopher's task is to disentangle these various concepts in a useful and illuminating manner.

 Determinism poses at least two different sorts of threats to free will.
 In each case, we can begin with the theory-neutral definition of free will set out in section one: the unique ability of persons to exercise control over their conduct in the fullest manner necessary for moral responsibility.
 This characterization of free will in terms of control can be developed in two ways.
 One concerns an agent's freedom over alternatives.
 Another concerns the source of an agent's actions.
 Incompatibilists have rightly exploited both.
 Each builds upon a different model of control, and each has instigated a different incompatibilist formulation of the free will problem.

 A natural way to think of an agent's control over her conduct at a moment in time is in terms of her ability to select among, or choose between, alternative courses of action.
 This picture of control stems from common features of our perspectives as practical deliberators settling on courses of action.
-If a person is choosing between voting for Gore as opposed to Bush, it is plausible to assume that her freedom with regard to her voting consists, at least partially, in her ability to choose between these two alternatives.
+If a person is choosing between voting for Obama as opposed to Romney, it is plausible to assume that her freedom with regard to her voting consists, at least partially, in her ability to choose between these two alternatives.
 On this account, acting with free will requires alternative possibilities.
 A natural way to model this account of free will is in terms of an agent's future as a garden of forking paths branching off from a single past.
 A locus of freely willed action arises when the present offers, from an agent's (singular) past, more than one path into the future.
 Borrowing from the Argentine fabulist Borges, let us call this the Garden of Forking Paths model of control.
 Let us say, as the Garden of Forking Paths suggests, that when a person acts of her own free will, she could have acted otherwise.
-Her ability to have acted otherwise is underwritten by her ability to have selected amongst, or chosen between, alternative courses of action.

-Unpacking free will by appeal to the Garden of Forking Paths model immediately suggests that determinism might be a threat to it.
+The Garden of Forking Paths model of free will immediately invites the thought that determinism might be a threat.
 For determinism, understood in the strict sense characterized above, tells us that, at any time, given the facts of the past and the laws of nature, only one future is possible.
 But the Garden of Forking Paths model suggests that a freely willing agent could have acted other than she did and, hence, that more than one future is possible.

 Here is an incompatibilist argument that codifies the considerations set out above:

-- Any agent, x, performs any act a of x's own free will iff x has control over a.
+- Any agent, x, performs an act a of x's own free will iff x has control over a.

 - x has control over a only if x has the ability to select among alternative courses of action to act a.